MudMoh/Alx_DjangoLearnLab/advanced-api-project/README.md

 ## Views

 - **BookListView**: Custom view using ListModelMixin for listing all books (GET).
 Allows access to all users.
+Supports filtering by title, author, publication_year; searching on title and author name; ordering by title and publication_year.
 - **BookDetailView**: Custom view using RetrieveModelMixin for retrieving a single book by ID (GET).
 Allows access to all users.
 - **BookCreateView**: Custom view using CreateModelMixin for creating new books (POST).
 Requires authentication.
 - **BookUpdateView**: Custom view using UpdateModelMixin for updating existing books (PUT/PATCH).
 Requires authentication.